ausd-io/ausd/web/explorer/README.md

-# Dogecoin Block Explorer
+# Australiacash Block Explorer

-A no-frills dogecoin explorer focused on speed and providing in-depth information
+A no-frills auscash explorer focused on speed and providing in-depth information

 ## Development